Aneezakiran07/Data-Pipelining/README.md

 ## What It Does

 Upload a CSV or Excel file and the app scans it, tells you what is wrong, and lets you fix it.
 You can let the pipeline handle everything automatically or go through each issue yourself and decide exactly which columns to touch.
-Every action is tracked, undoable, and exportable as a reusable Python script.
+Every action is tracked, undoable, exportable, and now also reusable across datasets.

 ---